bhklab/handbook/docs/contributing/merging_pr.md

 To merge a pull request, follow these steps:

-1. Click on the "Merge pull request" button.
+1. Click on the "Squash and merge" button.